Featured Image courtesy of Simply Mac

 2. Maintaining friendships

 Many people lose friends after high school and college.
 People go their separate ways and end up losing touch.
 Teach children to call friends on important dates, support friends in their dreams, and maintain regular contact.
+Help your children understand that attitude is everything.
+It can be the difference between a friendship, job or other opportunity.
 Try to demonstrate these skills with your friends!

 3. Basic computer skills

 We live in a world controlled by technology.
 Your children will need to know basic computer skills to succeed in school, work, and society.
 Start with the basics, such as typing, navigation, vocabulary, and most importantly, internet safety.
 Luckily, most children today attain computer literacy rather quickly because of the world we live in.
 Don’t be afraid to ask your kids if you need help with computers yourself!